The Center for A Course of Love’s Dialogue Series invites reader/receivers of ACOL into intimate dialogues.

 You are in dialogue because in dialogue, coming to know is a fluid exchange.

-By scrolling down, you will find videos of all the dialogues in this Dialogue Series, with the most recent: Janet Berkowitz at the top.
+By scrolling down, you will find videos of all the dialogues in this Dialogue Series, with the most recent: Paula Hardin at the top.

 Each of us know it when we experience something more.
 We can share thousands of conversations with a good friend over the years, and still never forget a particular conversation or two in which something more happened that made our hearts beat in a new way, our eyes tear up, or the arising of new ideas or insights that shot zingers into our scalp.